Groups

 Wakatipu High School

 The next generation of conservationists at Wakatipu High School are leading predator control projects to protect the beautiful bird and wildlife around Frankton and Shotover River.
-The WHS predator control programme is just starting up and group info is coming soon!

 Location: Frankton